I’m super excited to introduce my next blanket crochet along (CAL) design – the ‘Beachcombing Blanket’! 🙂

 I know some people prefer to wait for the CAL to start before seeing the whole blanket.
 But if you do want to see the blanket in full then click on this link…

 CLICK HERE FOR FULL PHOTOS: Beachcombing Blanket Full Preview

 My first blanket CAL, the ‘Seaside Stash Busting Blanket‘ was crocheted in rows, my second, the ‘Changing Tides Blanket‘ was crocheted in the round so it felt natural for me to do something with individual squares this time.
 But I wanted it to be different to only squares so it’s a combination of squares and rows to construct a rectangular blanket.
 I really am very excited by this design and what I’ve created and I hope you will love it too…

 I’ve crocheted two versions of this blanket – one in an acrylic DK and the other in a cotton 4ply.
-And I’m very happy to announce that The Knitting Network are supporting me again to bring you yarn packs for this ‘Beachcombing Blanket’!
-The Knitting Network provide worldwide shipping, eco-friendly packaging and they have been brilliant in supporting my previous blanket designs.
-I earn a little commission from sales of the packs which is very much appreciated.
+Update January 2021: The Knitting Network supported me with yarn packs for this CAL and whilst these are no longer available, if you click on the links below and purchase your yarn from them, I earn a little commission from sales of the packs which is very much appreciated.